Rock-100/FaceKit/README.md

 - `detector.SetVideoSmooth(smooth);`

 See [picture.cpp](code/picture.cpp) and [video.cpp](code/video.cpp) for details.
 If you want to reproduce the results on FDDB, please run [fddb.cpp](code/fddb.cpp).
 You can rotate the images in FDDB to get FDDB-left, FDDB-right, and FDDB-down, then test PCN on them respectively.
+It is worth mentioning that converting the square results to rectangles or ellipses is helpful to fit the ground-truth data.
+In this way, better accuracy can be achieved.

 Compile and run:
 ```Shell